| Preoiling—The Ultimate Engine "TLC" Oil is life's blood for an engine. Fuel may be the food that

 without lubrication wear rapidly.
 Lubricated bearings last nearly

+forever.
 Cylinder walls need oil to lubricate the pistons and piston

 rings.
 Without lubrication, the pistons and rings wear quickly